Redistricting Explained

 5. Track mid-decade redraws.
 Democracy Docket and Ballotpedia maintain live trackers of redistricting litigation and map changes.

-Read the gerrymandering explainer for how maps are drawn to predetermine outcomes.
-Read the primary elections explainer to understand why safe districts shift power to primaries.
+The gerrymandering explainer covers packing, cracking, and what independent commissions look like when they work.
+The primary elections explainer shows why safe districts shift power to primaries.
 Check your state page for local redistricting context.